 Earlier this month, alt-rock longtimers the Flaming Lips released a six-hour song called "I Found a Star on the Ground."
 To hear the song (legally), you had to buy a plastic toy called the "Strobo Trip" that creates visual effects like a handheld light show; the song (along with two other, shorter songs) came on a USB drive packaged with the device.
 Frontman Wayne Coyne was up-front about the purpose of the song, saying, "I wouldn't be a surprised to hear about some people taking LSD or something while listening to 'Found a Star on the Ground,' and playing with the Strobo Trip for hours and hours."

-There was a deeper purpose to the song, though.
-Musicians have done a lot with the opportunities digital technology provides them, both to create new sounds and to vastly expand the audience they can reach.
+done a lot with the opportunities digital technology provides them, both to create new sounds and to vastly expand the audience they can reach.
 But as Peter Gabriel recently pointed out in the Los Angeles Times, artists haven't done much with the possibilities of greater time available now that recorded music is no longer embedded on a physical device.
 "The digital environment is the first one in history where a composition could be three seconds long or three months long," Gabriel said recently.
 "In a way, people aren't really being radical enough with the freedom that the digital environment could provide."

 With its six-hour running time, "Found a Star" is radical for recorded music, and stands alongside the Lips' own Zaireeka—a four-disc album intended to be played on four different stereos simultaneously—in pushing the boundaries of the format.
 But it also joins a long tradition of hyperlong works in other artistic forms.
 Live music has long played with the possibilities of extended performance lengths, from opera to jam bands (a genre with which the Lips have increasingly aligned themselves over the past decade) to, most recently, indie noisemakers Oneida's seven-hour set at All Tomorrow's Parties in Atlantic City.
 Film, too, has experimented with extremely long running times, most famously in Andy Warhol's "Empire," an 8-hour static shot of the Empire State Building.
 But here, too, the digital environment has begun to intrude in such forms as "10 hours" videos on YouTube.
 In these, someone has taken a usually famous clip like "Nyan Cat" or "It's Peanut Butter Jelly Time" and cut-and-pasted until it reaches 10 hours in length.
 These clips (if "clip" is even the right word anymore) can have millions of views, but as many YouTube commenters point out, it's unlikely if many, if any, viewers have sat through the entire running time.